MolBIFFM/diana/README.md

 ]
 ```
 A regular expression used to extract all matching gene or protein accessions
-from an entry in the table, possibly removing additional information.
-The
+from a cell entry in the table, possibly removing additional components of the
-default setting is `"^(.+?)$"`, corresponding to the entire entry.
+entry.
+The default setting is `"^(.+?)$"`, corresponding to the entire entry.

 ```json
 [